jcwashington/Homework03_Secure-Password-Generator-Js/README.md

 ## The Task

-The task is to create an application that enables employees to generate random passwords based on criteria that they’ve selected.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean and polished, responsive user interface that adapts to multiple screen sizes.
+My task is to create an application that enables employees to generate random passwords based on criteria that they’ve selected.
+This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that I wrote.
+It has a clean and polished, responsive user interface that adapts to multiple screen sizes.

+This password generator allows for up to 15 different criteria combinations.
+Additionally, we validate that user inputs.

-## User Story
+## Homework 03 User Story

 ```
 AS AN employee with access to sensitive data